 This course examines the many facets of inequality and rankings that exist among various groups and organizations in different societies, as well as methods of assessing inequality.
 Students engage in cross-cultural comparisons to explore global stratification and inequality between countries and produce a project that entails a cross-cultural, comparative analysis.
+Units: 3 Prerequisites: ANTH 100 or SOC 100.

-SOC 390 and 490: Advanced Topics in Sociology
+SOC 390 and 490: Advanced Topics in Sociology Units: 1-4